Mung or adzuki bean salad loaded with quick-pickled carrots and red onions and a gentle sprinkling of Indian influences… it tastes fab!

 Can I make this in advance?

-No matter how you store them once beans are gone they will never cook!
+No matter how you store them, once beans are gone, they will never cook properly!
 Unfortunately, there is no way to check or test when your beans are knackered.

 As a result, I always stick a date on the pack when I buy beans and throw them away 6 months later.

-Yes potentially wasteful, but nowhere near as wasteful as soaking them overnight to find that they will never cook.
-Yes, boys and girls, I have done this far too often!
+Yes, potentially wasteful, but nowhere near as wasteful as soaking them overnight to find that they will never cook.
+Yes, dear reader, I have done this far too often!

 Serving Suggestions